 Chair of the Committee: Mr. Armando Lara Yaffar (Mexico)

-is currently Deputy Director-General for International Treaties, Department of Revenue and Public Credit, Ministry of Finance, Mexico.
+is currently Director General, Department of Revenue and Public Credit, Ministry of Finance, Mexico.
 His previous positions include Director for Treaty Negotiations and Special Projects, Department of Revenue and Public Credit, Ministry of Finance; and Director, Division of Legal International Procedure, Department of Revenue and Public Credit, Ministry of Finance.
 Mr. Yaffar has a Bachelor’s degree in Law, Escuela Libre de Derecho, Mexico; and a Finance degree, Universidad Iberoamericana, Mexico.
 He was the Chairperson of the Committee during the last term.

 Second Vice-Chair: Mr. Henry John Louie (United States of America)

 is Deputy to the International Tax Counsel, Treaty Affairs, Office of Tax Policy, United States Department of the Treasury of the United States.
 He joined the Treasury Department in 1996.
 His principal work areas encompass negotiating bilateral income tax treaties on behalf of the United States; coordinating the development of United States model tax treaty policies; and representing the United States at international bodies, such as the Organization for Economic Cooperation and Development and its Working Party that examines issues related to the OECD Model Tax Treaty (Working Party 1).
 Mr. Louie received his Master of Arts degree in Economics from Duke University, United States, in 1995, and his Bachelor of Arts degree from Georgetown University, United States, in 1990.
 Mr. Louie was a member of the Committee during the last term.